plone/documentation/develop/plone/searching_and_indexing/indexing.rst

 .. note ::

    If you want to create an index for content type you do not control yourself or if you want to do some custom logic in your indexer, please see *Custom index method* below.

-Creating an index through the web
+Creating An Index Through The Web
 ---------------------------------

 This method is suitable during development time - you can create an index